-The School of Biosciences is please to announce funding for a PhD studentship to start in September 2017.
+The School of Biosciences is please to announce funding for PhD studentships to start in September 2017

-Investigating host cell protein impurities in monoclonal antibody purification
+Investigating protein-protein interactions with application to host cell protein impurities in monoclonal antibody purification

-Supervisor: Dr Mark Wass and Professor Daniel Bracewell UCL
+Supervisor/s: Dr Mark Wass and Professor Daniel Bracewell, UCL

-This project will combine computational approaches and wet laboratory experiments.
-The computational analysis will investigate how host cell proteins interact with monoclonal antibodies and to identify modifications to purification processes that will reduce the level of host cell protein impurities.
+This project will primarily focus on the use of structural bioinformatics approaches to analyse the interactions of host cell proteins with biotherapeutics with the aim of identifying modifications to the antibodies or the purification processes that will reduce the level of host cell protein impurities.
 This will be followed up by wet laboratory experiments to validate the findings of the computational research.

 The project will be supervised by Dr Mark Wass (University of Kent) and Prof Daniel Bracewell (UCL).
 The student will primarily be based in the School of Biosciences at the University of Kent and some elements of the project will be completed at UCL.